 In today’s time, almost every customer is connected via social media, one bad experience with a product reaches more than five times as many ears as good experiences.
 With one bad rating, your brand’s identity can be substantially tarnished.

-With good customer service, you not only gain new customers but also adds greater lifetime value that retains customers with your brand.
+With good customer driven marketing strategy, you not only gain new customers but also adds greater lifetime value that retains customers with your brand.
 With loyal customers, your business has a 60% to 70% chance of selling to an existing customer as opposed to 5% to 20% to a new consumer.

 You may also like to read: examples of how to deliver great customer service